PlatONnetwork/docs/docs/加入 PlatON 网络.md

 When PlatON is successfully started, under normal circumstances, it will automatically establish a connection with the node closest to it through the node discovery protocol.
 After the connection is successful, block synchronization will be started.
 You can determine whether joining the network successfully by looking at the peers of the node and confirming whether the block height of the node is increasing.

+If the key is not generated in advance, the node is automatically generated in the node's data directory at startup.
+If it is automatically generated, only the node private key and BLS private key will be generated, and the relevant public key will not be automatically generated.

 ### Enter `PlatON` console